Greece faces 'disaster of unprecedented proportions' as wildfires ravage the country - KTVZ

 He also apologized “for any weaknesses” on the part of the government in containing the wildfires, which have destroyed hundreds of homes and forced people to evacuate dozens of villages over the past week.

-“These last days have been some of the most difficult for our country in decades,” he said, citing the extreme heat and months of drought as issues that have complicated firefighting efforts.
+“These last days have been some of the most difficult for our country in decades,” Mitsotakis said, citing the extreme heat and months of drought as issues that have complicated firefighting efforts.

+Greece’s second-largest island, Evia, has been at the center of the storm of fires that have ravaged the country.
+Over half of the island has burned, according to local officials.

+The fires have been devastating for Greeks who rely on the forests for their livelihood.
+In Evia, local residents told CNN that national assistance came too late.
+And their produce — including resin, honey, olives and figs — has been destroyed in the flames.

 Environmental authorities have warned that southern Europe, where droughts are becoming more frequent and severe, is at the greatest risk from the impacts of climate change on the continent.